zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 ## Syntactic grammar

 We looked into the lexical grammar, which defines how we construct tokens from Unicode characters.
 The [syntactic grammar](https://tc39.es/ecma262/#sec-syntactic-grammar) builds on it: It defines how syntactically correct programs are composed of tokens.

-The syntactic grammar notation differs slightly from the lexical grammar.
-In the productions, the syntactic grammar uses `LeftHandSideSymbol :` whereas the lexical grammar uses `LeftHandSideSymbol ::`.

 ### Example: Allowing legacy identifiers